35percent/11tystarter/src/posts/nearly-1-000-empty-homes-on-the-aylesbury-estate.md

 from Home Office accommodation as significantly expedited decisions were reached on their immigration case.

-Southwark has match funded its allocation of grant from the Household Support Fund to establish a Cost of Living Fund worth almost £12 million in helping those most in need.
+Southwark has match funded its allocation of grant from the Household Support Fund to establish a Cost of Living Fund worth almost £12million in helping those most in need.

+measure to restore Local Housing Allowance (LHA) rates to 30th percentile of market rent determined in September 2023 saw a boost in housing costs support for many.
+However, with the benefit cap formula remaining unchanged, many out of work households will be affected with minimal to no increase in support.